 The motivation for developing FieldTrip is twofold: first to make advanced methods available to end-users, second to get interaction with the end-users in order to improve the methods.
 The software design underlying FieldTrip was made with the researchers of the FC Donders Centre in mind, where a large focus is on studying oscillatory brain dynamics using MEG.
 An important feature in FieldTrip is therefore source analysis of oscillatory activity.
 Most FieldTrip users at the Donders Centre can be considered advanced users.
 Furthermore, it is relatively easy for them to ask advice to the developers and from other users.

-EEGLAB clearly has a different audience, i.e. it has a graphical interface and aims at a much wider audience with more of a black-box approach to data analysis.
-EEGLAB is primarily aimed at EEG and at users that are more naive from a technical/methodological point of view.
-We consider this black-box approach not optimal for the type of research done here at the FC Donders Centre.
-The main FieldTrip developer (Robert Oostenveld) is also contributing to the source analysis part of EEGLAB, and initially we did also look at EEGLAB to see whether that could fulfill the needs of the FC Donders Centre.
-We decided that it would be more efficient and scientifically rewarding for us to design and implement an analysis package completely according to our own ideas.
-A few important differences between the two packages are:
+EEGLAB has a wider audience, it has a graphical interface, and supports more of a black-box approach to data analysis.
+EEGLAB is primarily aimed at EEG and at users with a less strong methodological background.
+The main FieldTrip developer (Robert Oostenveld) is also a long-time contributor to the source analysis part of EEGLAB.
+At the start of the Donders Centre we considered whether EEGLAB could fulfill the needs of our researchers, but decided that it would not be an optimal match.
+Hence, we decided that it would be more efficient and scientifically rewarding to design and implement an analysis package from scratch.